Privacy Statement to learn more.

 The bid deposit hold will remain in place for the duration of the auction cycle.
 Once the auction cycle ends, one bidder may be chosen by the seller as the "selected bidder" to proceed to contract.
 If you are the selected bidder, the bid deposit will be released once we receive your signed purchase and sale agreement (or PSA) and we receive confirmation from the third-party escrow agent that your earnest money deposit (or EMD) was received within the required time frame.
+Please allow 4-7 business days for the hold to be removed after the PSA and EMD are received.
 If you are not the selected bidder, the hold will be removed within 4-7 business days after the auction cycle has ended.

 No. Once the bid deposit hold is placed, the amount will be held through the end of the auction cycle, even if you do not place any bids on that property in the auction cycle.
 Please be sure that you want to place a bid on a property before you complete the bid deposit process.